Home

 A dirty keyboard could result in your keyboard not functioning properly.
 Your computer cleaning should include the regular cleaning of your keyboard.
 To help to keep your keyboard clean, do not eat or drink at your keyboard.

-Use your non-static vacuum cleaner to suck out particles in your keyboard and then use compressed air to remove remaining particles from between the keys.
+Use your vacuum cleaner to suck out particles in your keyboard and then use compressed air to remove remaining particles from between the keys.

 Use a cotton swab slightly moistened with alcohol to clean the top of each of the keys and in between the spaces.
 If you have spills such as coffee, you might have to remove the keys to be able to clean them properly.